markstringer-dti/markstringer-dti.github.io/dti.md

 Don't get me wrong.
 It might seem as we go through this chapter that I'm down on flowers.
 I'm not down on flowers.
 Flowers are great.
 In project management, the part of flowers is played by ideas.

 People have ideas, those ideas get money and that's how projects are born.
-Something that ideas and flowers have in common is that they appeal is immediate and doesn't need thinking about.
+Something that some ideas and most flowers have in common is that people like them straight away.
+They don't have to think about it.
 It doesn't take any thought to like a rose.
 Of course, some people might not like roses.
-But the people who do, don't have to work it out.
+But the people who do?
+They don't have to take time to work it out.

-Something similar seems to happen with ideas, the kind of ideas that get money to turn into projects seem to have a common structure that gives them immediate appeal, so that, like flowers, those who are expose to them respond to them positively and without doing any thinking.
+Something similar seems to happen with some ideas, the kind of ideas that get money to turn into projects seem to have a common structure that makes people like them without much thought.
+Just like flowers, those who are exposed to them tend to like them without doing much or any thinking.

 Often this is in terms of easy, fast, cheap, same and all.